aws-deepracer/aws-deepracer-mapping-sample-project/README.md

 ### Prerequisites

 The AWS DeepRacer device comes with all the prerequisite packages and libraries installed for running the AWS DeepRacer core application.
-For more information about the pre-installed set of packages and libraries on the AWS DeepRacer and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
-The Mapping sample project requires the AWS DeepRacer application to be installed on the device as it leverages the manual drive feature to control the car manually.
+For more information about the preinstalled set of packages and libraries on the AWS DeepRacer, and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
+The Mapping sample project requires the AWS DeepRacer application to be installed on the device, as it leverages the manual drive feature to control the car manually.

 #### Intel [RealSense™ D435](https://www.intelrealsense.com/depth-camera-d435/) / [D435i](https://www.intelrealsense.com/depth-camera-d435i/)